Credit Acceptance (CACC)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-11. Key Takeaways from Credit Acceptance’s Q3 Results
+10. Key Takeaways from Credit Acceptance’s Q4 Results

 We were impressed by how significantly Credit Acceptance blew past analysts’ revenue expectations this quarter.
 We were also glad its EPS outperformed Wall Street’s estimates.
-Zooming out, we think this was a solid print.
-The stock remained flat at $452.38 immediately after reporting.
+Zooming out, we think this quarter featured some important positives.
+The stock remained flat at $450.24 immediately after reporting.

-Credit Acceptance falls short of our quality standards.
-For starters, its revenue growth was uninspiring over the last five years.
+We cheer for all companies supporting the economy, but in the case of Credit Acceptance, we’ll be cheering from the sidelines.
+For starters, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
 And while its stellar ROE suggests it has been a well-run company historically, the downside is its declining pre-tax profit margin shows the business has become less efficient.
 On top of that, its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.

-Wall Street analysts have a consensus one-year price target of $458 on the company (compared to the current share price of $473.95), implying they don’t see much short-term potential in Credit Acceptance.
+Wall Street analysts have a consensus one-year price target of $463.33 on the company (compared to the current share price of $453.55).